 Chair of Governors Update

-Last term was very busy with visiting speakers, sporting fixtures, drama productions and a plethora of other events and activities.
-I had thought that it would be hard to top last year’s production of “Les Misérables”, but the students pulled it off in style with “One Man, Two Guvnors”, which was an excellent and very funny production.
-Immense credit must go to the Drama team for the additional work they put in to have two casts, so that more students could be involved.
-Equally, the Rotary Concert in November once again show cased the musical talents of many of our students and was an excellent evening’s entertainment.
-The Music Department work particularly hard in the Autumn term with this concert, the drama production and several carol concerts.
-For those of you who have seen Cantare, the College choir, perform, I am sure you will not be surprised that they won the Devon Schools Choir competition this year and performed in Exeter Cathedral as part of the CLIC for Christmas concert.
+However, I think it’s important not to forget that we had completed half a year before lockdown hit us.
+It seems such a long time ago now, but the first six months were as busy as always with visiting speakers, sporting fixtures, drama productions and a plethora of other events.
+I am so glad that we were able to put on the superb “One Man, Two Guvnors”, The Blend Dance Show and the Rotary Concert in November which once again show cased the musical, acting and dancing talents of so many of our students and which provided several evenings of entertainment for us all.
+Additionally this year, Cantare, the College choir, having won the Devon Schools Choir competition, performed in Exeter Cathedral as part of the CLIC for Christmas concert.
 For all of these events I am always struck by the enthusiasm and sheer joy that the students get from taking part and the positive experience that comes from being part of a team.

 Chair of Governors